Colored operads, series on colored operads, and combinatorial generating systems: Introduction

 \section{Introduction}

 Coming from theoretical computer science and formal language theory, formal grammars~\cite{Har78,HMU06} are powerful tools having many applications in several fields of mathematics.
 A formal grammar is a device which describes---more or less concisely and with more or less restrictions---a set of words, called a language.
-There are several variations in the definitions of formal grammars and some sorts of these are classified by the Chomsky-Schützenberger hierarchy~\cite{Cho59,CS63} according to four different categories, taking into account their expressive power.
-In an increasing order of power, there is the class of Type-3 grammars known as regular grammars, the class of Type-2 grammars known as context-free grammars, the class of Type-1 grammars known as context-sensitive grammars, and the class of Type-0 grammars known as unrestricted grammars.
+There are several variations in the definitions of formal grammars and some types of these are classified by the Chomsky-Schützenberger hierarchy~\cite{Cho59,CS63} according to four different categories, taking into account their expressive power.
+In an increasing order of power, there are the classes of Type-$3$ to Type-$0$ grammars, known respectively as regular grammars, context-free grammars, context-sensitive grammars, and unrestricted grammars.
 One of the most striking similarities between all these variations of formal grammars is that they work by constructing words by applying rewrite rules~\cite{BN98}.
-Indeed, a word of the language described by a formal grammar is obtained by considering a starting word and by iteratively altering some of its factors in accordance with the production rules of the grammar.
+Indeed, a word of the language described by a formal grammar is obtained by considering a starting word and by iteratively altering it in accordance with the production rules of the grammar. \smallbreak

 Similar mechanisms and ideas are translatable into the world of trees, instead only those of words.
-Grammars of trees~\cite{CDGJLLTT07} are hence the natural counterpart of formal grammars to describe sets of trees, and here also, there exist several very different types of grammars.
-One can cite for instance tree grammars, regular tree grammars~\cite{GS84}, and synchronous grammars~\cite{Gir12}, which are devices providing a way to describe sets of various kinds of treelike structures.
-Here also, one of the common points between these grammars is that they work by applying rewrite rules on trees.
-In this framework, trees are constructed by growing from the root to the leaves by replacing some subtrees by other ones.
+Grammars of trees~\cite{CDGJLLTT07} are thus the natural counterpart of formal grammars to describe sets of trees, and here also, there exist several very different types of grammars.
+One can cite for instance tree grammars, regular tree grammars~\cite{GS84}, and synchronous grammars~\cite{Gir12}, which describe sets of various kinds of treelike structures.
+These grammars, like the previous ones, work by applying rewrite rules on trees.
+In this framework, trees are constructed by growing from the root to the leaves by replacing some subtrees by other ones. \smallbreak